“The three R’s - Reading, Writing, and ‘Rithmetic” Sir William Curtis (1752-1829), toast at a school dinner

 Kollar et al. (2014) fostered prospective teacher students’ MAC in an intervention study prior to the start of their university program.
 During a two-week mathematics course, students regularly engaged in computer-supported collaborative problem solving.
 During these sessions, groups of two students solved mathematical argumentation tasks, actively engaging in mathematical argumentation.
 To evaluate the courses, MAC was assessed at the beginning and the end of the course.
 In the study, all participants were working in pairs and were provided with a graphic tablet for handwritten notes that was connected to the computers.
 Since participants worked on individual computers, it was necessary to use the tablet to write down and illustrate arguments for the partner.
 During the sessions, it was observed that these opportunities to write were frequently used by the students, that the notes seemed to play an important role in many collaborative learning processes and were often used as references for the shared solution.

-Vogel et al. (2016) further analyzed the communication between students in this study while they were working collaboratively on a mathematical argumentation task with a specific focus on constructive, dialogic, or dialectic activities (Asterhan & Schwarz; Chi & Wylie, 2014; Wegerif, 2008).
+Vogel et al. (2016) further analyzed the written communication between students in this study while they were working collaboratively on a mathematical argumentation task with a specific focus on constructive, dialogic, or dialectic activities (Asterhan & Schwarz; Chi & Wylie, 2014; Wegerif, 2008).
 They showed that dialectic transactivity (i.e., responding to the learning partner’s contribution in an argumentative way by critiquing and/or integrating their learning partner’s contributions) is an important factor in fostering MAC.

 4.2 The role of guidance in collaborative learning

 Kollar et al. (2014) discuss a number of beneficial aspects of collaborative learning for fostering MAC.
 Specifically, prior research has shown that when collaborative learning is not guided, it is often less effective than individual learning because collaborators do not engage in high-level collaborative processes (Kollar, Fischer, & Slotta, 2007).
 Thus, Kollar et al. (2014) provided students with collaboration scripts and heuristic worked examples as means to structure the collaborative learning.
 Collaboration scripts offer students a clear structure that specify, distribute and sequence learning activities among learners (Kollar, Fischer, & Hesse, 2006).
 Many studies have shown that collaboration scripts have a large effect on learning social-discursive argumentation skills (see Vogel, Wecker, Kollar, & Fischer, 2017, for a meta-analysis).
 Heuristic worked examples consist of a problem formulation, solution steps, and the final solution of a problem (Renkl, 2002).
 Learners follow the solution process of a fictitious peer.
-In addition to regular worked examples, the learner is provided with possible heuristic strategies, e.g. for planning and evaluating mathematical arguments (Reiss & Renkl, 2002; Schworm & Renkl, 2007).
-The superiority of learning with heuristic worked examples over training corresponding problems without further guidance has been shown in numerous studies (e. g.
-Hilbert, Renkl, Kessler, & Reiss, 2008; Reiss, Heinze, Renkl, & Groß, 2008; Renkl, Hilbert, & Schworm, 2009).
+In addition to common worked examples, the learner is provided with possible heuristic strategies, for instance for planning and evaluating mathematical arguments (Reiss & Renkl, 2002; Schworm & Renkl, 2007).
+The superiority of learning with heuristic worked examples over training corresponding problems without further guidance has been shown in numerous studies (e.g. Hilbert, Renkl, Kessler, & Reiss, 2008; Reiss, Heinze, Renkl, & Groß, 2008; Renkl, Hilbert, & Schworm, 2009).

 The guidance by collaboration scripts and heuristic worked examples should enhance students’ individual and collaborative learning processes.
 Positive effects of the guidance can partially be explained by the cognitive load theory (Sweller, 2010).
 The basic assumption of the cognitive load theory is that the human working memory capacity is limited.
 From this perspective, providing guidance can reduce the cognitive load needed to structure the collaborative problem-solving process.
-Thereby, working memory capacity is made available for high-quality processes needed for mathematical argumentation as knowledge construction, elaboration, and reviewing arguments.
+Thereby, working memory capacity is made available for high-quality processes needed for mathematical argumentation as knowledge construction, elaboration, and reviewing arguments (Schwaighofer et at., 2017).
 A further explanation for the effects of the guidance is that affordances of both collaboration scripts and heuristic worked examples induce deep cognitive elaborations (e.g. discussions, explanations, critiquing, questioning and answering) that lead to better learning gains (King, 2007).
-Beyond that, both offer possibilities for metacognitive reflection through prompts which in turn enhance learning as well (Renkl, Hilbert, & Schworm, 2009, Schworm & Renkl, 2007).
+Beyond that, both offer possibilities for metacognitive reflection through prompts which in turn enhance learning as well (Renkl, Hilbert, & Schworm, 2009; Schworm & Renkl, 2007).

 4.3 Previous empirical research on fostering MAC with CEW

-To our knowledge, only a few empirical studies utilized CEW to foster MAC.
+To our knowledge, only three empirical studies utilized CEW to foster MAC.
 Studies by Kosko (2016), and Kosko and Zimmermann (2017) consider argumentation skills and writing but focus on the argumentative writing process as outcome and do not analyze effects on MAC.
 The study by Cross (2009) is the only one investigating a relation between CEW and mathematical argumentation.
 In her study, Cross (2009) found that engaging students in writing and argumentation tasks can enhance their learning of the mathematical content, which can be considered the individual component of MAC.
 Although no interaction effects are reported, she assumes that the two activities could provide synergetic effects based on theoretical assumptions.